Pamplemousse/blog/_posts/2019-11-13-Use SMT Solvers to generate crossword grids (3).md

 # Results

-I ran the `solve.py` program on a Lenovo x220, with an Intel Core i5-2520M CPU (dual core, 2.50GHz base frequency), and 8Go of RAM, running on NixOS 20.03 <sup id="a1">[1](#f1)</sup>.
+I ran the `solve.py` program on a Lenovo x220, with an Intel Core i5-2520M CPU (dual core, 2.50GHz base frequency), and 8GB of RAM, running on NixOS 20.03 <sup id="a1">[1](#f1)</sup>.
 I used different parameters, varying the size of the grid and wordlists, at first to ensure that it worked as expected and produced valid solutions, then to measure its efficiency.

-The wordlists' sized has been reduced by shuffling the original (to keep a certain diversity among the options), then selecting only the firsts elements from it.
+The wordlists' sized has been reduced by shuffling the original (to keep a certain diversity among the options), then selecting only the first elements from it.
 I took three different grid sizes: small, medium, and large (respectively 6x3, 12x6, and 17x12); With the two smallest truncated from [the original 17x12 frame](http://frv100.com/fleches/mf001.htm).

 Here are the results obtained with our solution, implemented with the code presented earlier: